roccoriadigos-debug/digital-portfolio-flask-app/README.md

 # digital-portfolio-flask-app

 ## Purpose
 Create a flask app that would act as a digital portfolio for prospective employers.
+The goal is for multiple users to be able to create portfolio and manage them from within the website in a simple and organized manner.

 ## Setup
 git clone https://github.com/roccoriadigos-debug/digital-portfolio-flask-app.git